smithy-lang/smithy/docs/source/guides/building-models/build-config.rst

 Plugin names MUST match the following pattern: ``^[A-Za-z0-9\-_.]+$``.

-SmithyBuild will attempt to resolve plugin names using `Java SPI`_ to locate and instance of ``software.amazon.smithy.build.SmithyBuildPlugin`` that matches the given plugin name (via ``matchesPluginName``).
+SmithyBuild will attempt to resolve plugin names using `Java SPI`_ to locate an instance of ``software.amazon.smithy.build.SmithyBuildPlugin`` that matches the given plugin name (via ``matchesPluginName``).
 SmithyBuild will log a warning when a plugin cannot be resolved.